 Acknowledgements.
-The author thanks his "partner in crime", Fred W. Wubs (University of Groningen, the Netherlands), for the (now ~25 years) long and very fruitful (still very active) collaboration regarding the application of numerical bifurcation analysis in high-dimensional stochastic dynamical systems arising from climate models.
-I also thank the many contributions from the PhDs and postdocs who have worked on our joint projects, in particular the current ones: Erik Mulder, Sven Baars and Daniele Castellana.
-I also thank Andrew Keane and Bernd Krauskopf (University of Auckland, NZ) for organizing a session at the SIAM conference on Dynamical Systems (May 2019), where the ideas in this paper could be presented.
+The author thanks his 'partner-in-crime' Dr. ir.
+F.W.
+Wubs (University of Groningen, the Netherlands) for the (now ~ 25 year) long and very fruitful (still very active) collaboration regarding the application of numerical bifurcation analysis in high-dimensional stochastic dynamical systems arising from climate models.
+I also thank the many contributions from the PhDs and Postdocs who have worked in our joint projects, in particular the current ones Erik Mulder, Sven Baars and Daniele Castellana.
+This work was sponsored by

-Financial support.
-This work was sponsored by the Netherlands Earth System Science Centre (NESSC), financially supported by the Ministry of Education, Culture and Science (OCW (grant no. 024.002.001)).
+10 the Netherlands Earth System Science Center (NESSC) financially supported by the Ministry of Education, Culture and Science (OCW), grant no. 024.002.001.
+I also thank Andrew Keane and Bernd Krauskopf (University of Auckland, NZ) for organizing a session on SIAM-Dynamical Systems (May 2019) on Climate Feedbacks where the ideas in this paper could be presented.